kristjannomm/PSWDMKR/README.md

 # PSWDMKR

 Makes you a random password.
-Supported languages: English, Estonian (Eesti), Russian (русский) Works on Windows, Linux, MacOS
+Supported languages: English, Estonian (Eesti), Russian (русский).
+Works on Windows, Linux, MacOS.
-You need to download Python to use this program
+You need to download Python to use this program .

 How to install PswdMKR
 1. On https://github.com/kristjannomm/PSWDMKR, click "Code" -> "Download .zip".